 That leads us to the biggest myth about adoption: Adoption is a win-win situation.

-For some families formed through adoption, the issues are different: the child who loses all connection with their first family; the child who remains in contact with their first family, but the contact is sporadic at best; the parents who waded through infertility and suffered innumerable losses; the extended families who do not accept the child who joined the family through adoption.
+For some families formed through adoption, the issues are different: the child who loses all connection with their family; the child who remains in contact with their family, but the contact is sporadic at best; the parents who waded through infertility and suffered innumerable losses; the extended families who do not accept the child who joined the family through adoption.
 The list goes on.
-There is never an adoption story absent of loss.
+There is rarely an adoption story absent of loss.

 Therein lies another tremendous myth about adoption: Love solves everything.